phoqe/havelock/README.md

 | Google Chrome Canary | `chromeCanary` | Windows, macOS        |
 | Brave Stable         | `brave`        | Windows, macOS, Linux |

+### Adding a browser

+Feel free to add support for more browsers through a Pull Request.
+To get started, take a look at the existing browser definitions in `/browsers`.
+The gist of adding a browser is simple.
+You need to figure out the Keychain credentials and provide a path resolution that works on Windows, macOS, and Linux.

 ## String decryption

 You can decrypt strings retrieved from your web browser using Havelock.
 Currently, there is only support for macOS.